Briefing with Our Analysts

 Tambellini Group conducts vendor briefings via video conference.
 All presentation materials should be forwarded to the analyst three days before the briefing.
 Vendor briefings are scheduled for 55 minutes and may be recorded at the analyst’s discretion.
 Recordings are only accessible by Tambellini analysts after the call.

-Face-to-face vendor briefings are infrequent and are scheduled at the analyst’s discretion and based upon analyst travel requirements.
+Face-to-face vendor briefings are infrequent and are scheduled at the analyst’s discretion and based on analyst travel requirements.
 A briefing could take place at a vendor conference or an industry event.
 Guidelines for face-to-face briefings remain the same as for video conference briefings.

 The Role of the Analyst

-Tambellini analysts use vendor briefings to enhance their knowledge about the vendor’s products, services, strategies, and changes that may have been made for the higher education market.
 Vendor briefings are one-way presentations by the vendor to the analyst.
 The analyst participates in the briefing to gather information.
 Throughout the briefing, the analyst may ask clarifying questions based on their knowledge of the vendor, customers, and objectives.
 Analysts’ questions can range from specifics about customer experiences and product features or functionality to your company strategy, pricing, and competitive positioning.

 Request a Briefing with a Tambellini Analyst